httpsterio/httpster.io-old/README.md

 [ ] design and write?

 [ ] figcaptions in parse-transform broken if they have title?
 Fix upstream.
-Sets img url to null
+Sets img url to null (use data-src)

-[ ] svg anchor imgs in headers doesn't accept ch units. change to pixes or omit width and go with ex for height
+[ ] svg anchor imgs in headers doesn't accept ch units. change to pixes or omit width and go with ex for height (PR)

 Done: